zofe/deficient/README.md

 //blade
 echo view('hello', compact('results','users'));
 ```
+## Laravel Facades

-You can also use laravel Facades, declaring namespaces, i.e.:
+You can also use laravel Facades, declaring or using full namespaces, i.e.:

 ```php
 <?php